HatfieldConsultants/chatfield-rstudio/README.md

 That's it!
 You've successfully installed and set up the CHatField package in RStudio.
 Enjoy using ChatGPT to enhance your R programming experience.

+## Configuration Options

+To use your own API subscription, go to gpt_get_completions and alter the host name found in the POST request.
+The request format should be compatible with OpenAI's version if you're using that instead of Azure OpenAI.

+The following environment variables can be set to alter the model's attributes (see Azure OpenAI documentation for explanations):

+OPENAI_GPT_MODEL
+OPENAI_API_KEY
+OPENAI_MAX_TOKENS
+OPENAI_TEMPERATURE
+OPENAI_TOP_P
+OPENAI_FREQUENCY_PENALTY
+OPENAI_PRESENCE_PENALT

 ## Demonstrations

 #### Write code